waytohealth/victor-hugo/site/content/blog/stayin-alive.md

 We've seen similar manifestations of this in the past, where a long running task would start by writing to the database (`INSERT INTO task_log(...)`), shell out to do a bunch of work, and then write to the database (`UPDATE task_log SET end_time=?
 WHERE id=?`).
 The final write to the database, which was sometimes hours later, would error with `MySQL server has gone away`.
 We "fixed" that by slicing the work into smaller chunks that would finish before the firewall disconnected the connection.

 There are a few possible paths to fix this - in the firewall, in the client  OS, and in the application.

 1. On the firewall: `session-ttl` controls how long to allow sessions to idle, defaulting to 3600 seconds.
 We could increase it (and attempted to do so to 7200 at one point, though we accidentally edited the wrong policy) but that just defers the problem.
 There shouldn't be an arbitrary cutoff of inactivity after which a database connection freezes for 15 minutes, and making that timeout be 4 hours (or even 24 hours) instead of 2 hours delays it but doesn't solve it.
 2. On the firewall: `set timeout-send-rst enable` tells the firewall to send an RST (reset) packet to both the client and server when the session times out.
 If the client and the server are notified that the connection timed out, they should hopefully be smart enough to reconnect rather than trying to use the black-holed connection.
-3. On the client OS, tell the networking stack to send a TCP keepalive - at a frequency shorter than the firewall's `session-ttl`.
+3. On the client OS, tell the networking stack to send a TCP keepalive - at a frequency (`tcp_keepalive_time`) shorter than the firewall's `session-ttl`.
 By default Linux sends a keepalive every 120 minutes, but this is configurable.
 By sending a TCP keepalive from within the networking stack, this keeps the connection active and prevents the database from disconnecting it. https://tldp.org/HOWTO/TCP-Keepalive-HOWTO/usingkeepalive.html
 4. One additional option would be to set something on the application level, to force the application to send a query like `SELECT 1` every 15 minutes. https://github.com/doctrine/dbal/pull/414 is an example of a library adding that functionality.
 This is contingent on database library support, and the application being able to send that 15-minute ping when otherwise idle.

+# What we did:
-Yesterday, we temporarily implemented fix 3, setting the TCP keepalive interval in the client OS to 10 minutes instead of 2 hours.
+*Monday:* we temporarily implemented fix 3, setting the TCP keepalive interval in the client OS to 10 minutes instead of 2 hours.
 I observed through netstat timers (see below) that it was resetting the keepalive timer every 10 minutes, and we saw in the firewall session table that the session was indeed staying alive:

 ```
 session info: proto=6 proto_state=01 duration=4238 expire=3563 timeout=3600 flags=00000000 sockflag=00000000
 ```

 This tells us that although the connection has been ongoing for more than an hour (duration=4238), it only has 37 seconds (3600 - 3563) of inactivity.
 We also observed that with that fix in place, the application did behave as expected, and did not time out when sending a query to MySQL.

 We also implemented fix 2, telling the firewall to terminate connections loudly (with an RST packet) rather than dropping it gracefully.
-However, the client-side TCP keepalive fix meant that this point was never reached so we don't know yet if it's working.
-We removed fix 3, and our plan for today is to let things run with only fix 2 in place, so we can see how the client and server handle the disconnection with RST.
+However, the client-side TCP keepalive fix meant that this point was never reached so we didn't know yet if it was working.
+We removed fix 3 to let things run with only fix 2 in place, so we can see how the client and server handle the disconnection with RST.

-This has been a fun journey to figure out.
-Thanks to Kyle and Albi for all the help!
+*Tuesday:* With only fix 3 (`set timeout-send-rst enable`) in place, we let things run for much of a day.
+I didn't watch as closely this time, but... results.... nope.
+Didn't work.
+After the 1hr timeout, the client application and MySQL server both reported the connection as alive, but the session table on the firewall didn't show it, and as expected, the application froze when it came time to do work.
+(Don't we all, sometimes?)
+I don't know why the `set timeout-send-rst enable` setting didn't work.

+Rather than going back to fix 2 which would require updating the `tcp_keepalive_time` setting on every server in our environment, we realized that increasing the Firewall's session TTL to > 7200 (e.g. 7500 seconds) would allow the Linux default `tcp_keepalive_time` to refresh the TCP connection sooner than the Firewall would disconnect

+So in the end, the fix we seem to be going with is Fix 1, without the downside I thought it would carry.
+It's been working great for half a day, and assuming it continues to work, I expect that the increased session TTL will move from a local override in our firewall policy to a global firewall setting.

-# Diagnostic tool: strace
+# Diagnostic tools

+There were a few tools I learned about (or learned more intimately) during this process.

+## strace

 The main way to see the freezing behavior in action is using strace.
 [This blog post](https://shubhamjain.co/2015/09/10/debugging-stuck-php-fpm-process-with-strace/) was super helpful in interpreting the output from strace.

 Here's a trimmed down and annotated strace from when I watched this timeout behavior in action:

 ```php
 # Getting job from queue (beanstalkd)
 Wed Dec  1 12:30:15 2021 sendto(10, "reserve-with-timeout 0\r\n", 24, MSG_DONTWAIT, NULL, 0) = 24